On the symplectic geometry of branched hyperbolic surfaces in genus two: Revisiting one-holed tori

 We just explained how to associate to every point of $\chi_t(\Sigma,\psl)$ a hexagon $XYBB'Y'X'$ when $t<-2$ and a pentagon $XYBY'X'$ when $-2\leq t< 2$.
 Strictly speaking, a polygon is associated to a representation and an \emph{isometry class} of polygons is associated to a point of $\chi_t(\Sigma,\psl)$, but we will often neglect this technicality.
-The polygons are illustrated on Figure~\ref{fig:polygon-construction-3-types}.
-This association is what we refer to as our \emph{polygonal model} for hyperbolic structures on one-holed tori.
-One can think of them as a ``half fundamental domains'' that encodes all the important geometric quantities associated with the hyperbolic torus.
+The polygons are illustrated on Figure~\ref{fig:polygon-construction-3-types}. \begin{defn} This association is what we refer to as the \emph{polygonal model} of $\chi_t(\Sigma,\psl)$ for $t<2$. \end{defn} One can think of them as a ``half fundamental domains'' that encodes all the important geometric quantities associated with the hyperbolic torus.
 They actually distinguish the points of $\chi_t(\Sigma,\psl)$ for $t<2$, so that no two different conjugacy classes of representations are associated to isometric polygons (Corollary~\ref{cor:polygons-determine-representations-one-holed-tori}).

 There are two important observations to keep in mind.
 First, those polygons may not be convex (see Figure~\ref{fig:polygon-non-convex}).
 This typically occurs when the angle between $g_a$ and $g_b$ is small, or, as we will see in Proposition~\ref{prop:twist-coordinate-is-geometric-distance}, when the twist coordinate is large.